Getsug/lotus-bank-system/README.md

    - general user(client) interface - accessed by customers who are registered to Maze Bank.
 ### NOTE
 Install all the dependencies on the requirements.txt for the code to run smoothly.<br>
-The default admin username
+The default admin ID

-      Admin001
+      001
 Default admin password

+      1